windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 ### 2023 is the project's 7th anniversary

-In 2023 my flagman project celebrates the 7th anniversary!
+In 2023, my flagship project celebrates the 7th anniversary!
 You can download and install the anniversary re-release at [GitHub](https://github.com/windows-2048/The-Fastest-Mouse-Clicker-for-Windows/releases/tag/v2.6.1.0-7th-anniversary).